 Autumn couldn’t help connecting the passage to Jack’s wishful thinking from earlier in the year.
 She floated the idea of buying a sailboat, and he suggested that she was perhaps being reactionary and not entirely logical.
 She suggested that he pretend they were going to get a boat to satisfy her so she’d shut up about it already.
 She promised she’d eventually forget the idea anyway if he’d just play along with her for now.

 And eventually she did forget as she got caught up in other projects.

 But then January 2017 rolled around.
 Her feet began to itch and her mind began to wander and she felt compelled to begin perusing Craigslist for a boat.
 That’s where she found the Sea Shanti, a 1974 Cooper Seabird 37 whose owner abandoned her in a New Orleans marina nearly a decade ago.
 The marina put her up for sale on Craigslist for $4500.
 Jack and Autumn talked them down to $3000.
 A deal was struck.
 No arms were twisted.

 You can imagine the kind of work that a $3000 boat might need.
-As of August 2017, she’s got no real interior to speak of, leaks reminiscent of the original shanty, and plenty of kinks to work out on the systems as well.
-Fain is visiting family to keep clear of the chaos until it’s a little more comfortable while Jack and Autumn, both hard-scrabble Gen Xers, are sleeping hammocks slung across the boat’s empty innards to keep living costs low so there’s more to sink into the Shanti.
+She’s got no real interior to speak of, leaks reminiscent of the original shanty, and plenty of kinks to work out on the systems as well.
+Fain spent the summer with family to keep clear of the chaos until his berth was livable while Jack and Autumn, both hard-scrabble Gen Xers, are still sleeping in hammocks slung across the boat’s empty innards to keep living costs low so there’s more to sink into the Shanti.

 *Ubi bene ibi patria translates loosely to Home is wherever life is good.